tempname11/WorkingTitle4/notes/medium_term.md

 - Error handing for file reads is currently hairy.
   (Consider a set of read helpers that provide zero output on error and go on...)
   (... with the error then checked once at the end.)

-### return to this with fresh ideas
-- Direct lighting calibration.
-  (In particular, the gloss on the roof at Sponza is very suspicious.)